4creators/jxrlib/doc/readme.txt

 Assuming the installation dir is C:\jxrlib, all the paths mentioned below are relative to this base path.

-   The Visual Studio 2010 main solution is: jxrencoderdecoder\JXR.sln

    The Visual Studio 2012 main solution is: jxrencoderdecoder\JXR_vc11.sln